archetype-themes/plugin-theme-component/README.md

 Archie helps with multiple components: Collections, Sections & Snippets, and Themes.

-With Archie, you can easily create and share a Collection of Sections to share amongst your themes.
+With Archie, you can easily create and maintain a Collection of Sections to share amongst your themes.
 Collections are structured as a NodeJS Monorepo of child repositories consisting of Sections and snippet in their respective workspaces.

 Please read the following guides to help you on your journey: